 Prominent locations where sapphires are sourced include Eastern Australia, Sri Lanka, Laos, China, Thailand, Madagascar, East Africa, Kenya, Nigeria, and North America.

 Differences between the Metaphysical Properties of Rubies and Sapphires

 Ruby is notice for its amazing metaphysical properties.
 Some of these properties include the ability of this wonderful gemstone to detoxify the blood and stimulate the circulatory system.

 It stimulates the kidneys and the spleen as well and ensures proper circulation in the feet and legs.
 It is also beneficial for those who want to maintain their weight, more so if the weight increase happens because of emotional eating.

 The gem also helps in promoting a clear mind, increases self-confidence, determination, concentration and motivates one to overcome fear and timidity.
 It also protects one from nightmares, psychic and psychological attacks.

-When it comes to the metaphysical properties of sapphire, this stone is believed to remove stress, improve mental acuity and heal the mind.
+When it comes to the metaphysical properties of sapphire, this stone is remove stress, improve mental acuity and heal the mind.